Skip to main content

 Generate Synthetic Datasets

 deepeval offers a synthetic data generator that uses state-of-the-art evolution techniques to make synthetic (aka.
 AI generated) datasets realistic.
-This is especially helpful if you don't have a prepared evaluation dataset.
+This is especially helpful if you don't have a prepared evaluation dataset, as it will help you generate the initiate testing data you need to get up and running with evaluation.

 caution

-You should aim to inspect and edit any synthetic data where necessary.
+You should aim to manually inspect and edit any synthetic data where possible.

 Simply supply a list of local document paths to generate a synthetic dataset from your knowledge base.